dellintosh/pipeline-application-infra-staging/README.md

 Changes pushed to the master branch should trigger the following actions:

-* a recursive application of the configuration files located under the kubernetes directory.
+* recursive application of the configuration files located under the kubernetes directory.

 See the [.drone.yml](.drone.yml) file for more details.